thiagobraga/dotbraga/README.md

 - Hyper configurations
 - Composer on PATH
 - npm on PATH
-- "Windows" shortcut to restart in Windows for dual-boot systems
+- "Restart to Windows" shortcut for dual-boot systems

 ## Shortcuts